 Dry eyes: Since LASIK causes a temporary decrease in tear production, your eyes may become drier for a short time.
 Artificial tear drops help ease dryness, and as your eyes continue to heal, you won’t need to use the drops as much.

-Blurred vision: Blurred vision is a common side effect that most people experience.
+Blurred vision: Blurred vision is a common side effect that most people experience immediately following the procedure.
 However, within 24 hours your vision will greatly improve.
 You may even have 20/20 vision by your one-day follow-up appointment.

 Glares and halos: As your eyes continue to heal, patients may see glares and halos at night.
 While the halos are noticeable, for most people, they don’t disrupt daily activity and will gradually disappear over time.